mcylinder/sleepcode_user/membership-site/README.md

 ## Support

-For support, email support@sleepcode.com or create an issue in the repository.
+For support, email contact@sleepcoding.me or create an issue in the repository.